MikeBeller/advent/2020/23/README.md

   **not including warmup**
 * Accessing ndarray's from python is very slow and insanely slow from pypy!
 * Janet actually performs better than regular python on this benchmark
+* WASM is almost competitive with C/Julia_int32  (takes 1.5x as long, like pypy "list" version)